 Remote tags are not defined in the Tagname Dictionary.
 InTouch increments the tag count for each reference within an application to a remote tag.
-For more information about how InTouch counts a remote tag reference, see Determining Maximum Number of Remote Tags Based on Licensing on page 164.
+For more information about how InTouch counts a remote tag reference, see Determining Maximum Number of Remote Tags Based on Licensing on page 125.

-Before you delete unused tags, make sure that you do following:
+Before you delete unused tags, make sure that you complete the following tasks: